Healthy Homes Assessment Whakatu

 Insulation Whakatu

-Ceiling and underfloor insulation is required for all rent homes since 1 July 2019.
-Property managers and landlords are required to make sure that the insulation is up to standards that are in line with the latest quality.
-In some cases, an existing insulation on the ceiling or in the sub floor space may need to be filled with or replaced.
+Insulation for underfloor and ceilings is mandatory in all rental homes from 1 July 2019.
+Property managers and landlords are required to ensure that the insulation is up to the new standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space may need to be filled with or replaced.

-The "R" refers to thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The greater the R-value, the better the insulation.

 Whakatu Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of what’s inside the building It’s about having to make sure there is somewhere for surface, rain and ground water to go, and prevent it from getting into the building.
-When it is damp and moisture, it’s usually the concerns you don’t notice that can cause a lot of trouble, causing damages to your investment and harming your tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about what’s inside the building but you must ensure there is somewhere for rain, surface and underground water to flow and stop it from coming into the building.
+When it is about damp and water, it is usually those concerns that you aren’t aware of that can cause a lot of trouble and end up causing damages to your investment and affecting the tenant’s well-being.

-Properties that are rented must have efficient drainage to get rid of rainwater, storm water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that the water has a location to go, and it doesn’t get sucked into buildings is an essential part of making sure your property is dry.
+Rental properties require to have effective drainage to get rid of storm water, surface water and ground water, including an appropriate outfall or runoff.
+Making sure that water has a place to go, and it can’t linger underneath the structures is an important aspect of keeping your property dry.

-Alongside a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+In addition to a drainage system to avoid moisture ingress, if your apartment has an enclosed gap between floorboards and soil, a ground-water barrier must be put in place when it’s reasonably practicable to install it.

-Ground moisture barriers are generally an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from rising into the structure.
-It also assists in preventing any damage to your underfloor insulation.
+Ground moisture barriers are typically a polythene sheet laid over the ground, to block any moisture that is present in the ground from getting into the home.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection